Zero Party Data: Enhancing Customer Relationships With Consent

 Communities like these provide immense value beyond zero-party data collection; they close the feedback loop between brands and their customers, creating a one-to-one relationship and improving future service engagements; they deepen customer loyalty by developing emotional connections with your brand; and they give brands copious amounts of information about their customers, enabling them to optimize their personalization tactics, improve their products, and more.

 However, managing this type and amount of customer data is next to impossible with siloed retail systems or inefficient data management processes.
 As the importance of zero-party and first-party data continues to rise, brands will need to invest in tools like CDPs to simplify the collection, unification, analysis, and activation of their customer data.

 CDPs are a vital tool for collecting, managing, and drawing insight from zero-party data.

-Because zero-party data collection leads with transparency and explicit consent, it allows brands to balance privacy with personalisation.
-By augmenting your first-party data with zero-party data, you can identify your highest value customers, develop one-to-one personalisation, forecast trends, and build enduring customer relationships.
+Because zero-party data collection leads with transparency and explicit consent, it allows brands to balance privacy with personalization.
+By augmenting your first-party data with zero-party data, you can identify your highest value customers, develop one-to-one personalization, forecast trends, and build enduring customer relationships.

 But you can’t do it with siloed, channel-based data.

 A marketing-friendly CDP like Lexer can help you reshape your data around the customer, providing 360-degree customer profiles and predictive insights based on proven models.
 As the central hub for your zero-party, first-party, and enriched customer data, a CDP gives you the ability to analyze and activate your data across every channel.
 Additionally, Lexer’s Secure Form Builder gives you the ability to natively collect this data and unify survey responses to individual profiles without having to use third-party tools.